weaviate/weaviate-io/developers/weaviate/api/graphql/filters.md

 The `ContainsAny` and `ContainsAll` operators treat texts as an array.
 The text is split into an array of tokens based on the chosen tokenization scheme, and the search is performed on that array.
 :::

+#### Use with batch delete

+When using `ContainsAny` or `ContainsAll` with the REST api for [batch deletion](../rest/batch.md#batch-delete), the text array must be specified with the `valueTextArray` argument.
+This is different from the GraphQL usage such as in search, where the `valueText` argument that can be used.

 #### `ContainsAny`

 `ContainsAny` returns objects where at least one of the values from the input array is present.